 Women’s liberation and feminism was growing in power, and had an impact on advertising and the cosmetics industry.

 Never one to miss a trick (or a potential sale), brands started to steer away from old-fashioned portrayals of women to appeal to the new independent woman.

 It had its successes, including Revlon’s fragrance Charlie.
-Launched in 1973 and targeted at the sassy working woman, it was a best seller.
-Other companies followed suit with their own scents for “the liberated woman”.
+Launched in 1973 , the advert was the first to feature a woman in trousers, and was aimed at the sassy independent woman.
+It was a best seller.
+Other companies followed suit with their own scents for ‘the liberated woman’.

 The beauty industry was happy to provide products described as “natural”, “barely there” or “invisible”.
 It was a clever sidestep, allowing woman to keep wearing makeup – and buying the products.

 Nostalgia was big, especially for the looks and styles that were popular during the 1920s through to the 1950s.